a-tharva/LaunchEnv/README.md

 ## Development
 Still working on this project.<br>
 - The Script functionality is currently not provided as it creates some issues, will add that in future.<br>
-- Next version will ask location to store the launch data.<br>
+- Next version will ask path to store the launch data.<br>
 <!-- -->

 ## Contributing